Demfier/PsyNLP/README.md

 [(Back to ToC)](#table-of-contents)

-With the power of argparse, the [main.py](https://github.com/Demfier/PsyNLP/blob/master/main.py) acts as the central script to run any of the pipelines, for any language and training data quality.
+With the power of "argparse", the [main.py](https://github.com/Demfier/PsyNLP/blob/master/main.py) acts as the central script to run any of the pipelines, for any language and training data quality.

 - Help menu, for more details: